- What We Do

 Getting there: This hike starts at the Grabtown Gulch Trailhead.
 From Highway 35, follow Tunitas Creek Road west for 1.3 miles.

-On hot summer days, there is no better escape from the heat than under a redwood canopy, let alone that of an old growth redwood tree.
-And, this 6-mile out and back hike in Purisima Creek Redwoods OSP leads right to the base of one.
+On hot summer days, there is no better escape from the heat than under a redwood canopy, let alone that of an old-growth redwood tree.
+This 6-mile out and back hike in Purisima Creek Redwoods Open Space Preserve leads right to the base of one.

-Along the way to this majestic and very gnarly tree (its deformities are likely why it is still around), there are stunning coastal views and plenty of shade.
-It also offers some good elevation gain, as it goes up and over Bald Knob, part of a 481-acre parcel that was purchased by POST in 1993 and later transferred to Midpen for inclusion in the preserve.
+Along the way to this majestic and very gnarly tree (its deformities are likely why it wasn’t cut down by commercial logging in the early 1900s), there are stunning coastal views and plenty of shade.
+It also offers some good elevation gain, as it goes up and over Bald Knob, part of a 481-acre parcel that was purchased by POST in 1993 and later transferred to Midpeninsula Regional Open Space District for inclusion in the preserve.

 The hike starts at the Grabtown Gulch Trailhead along Tunitas Creek Road, where parking is limited.
 Proceed down Grabtown Gulch Trail for .3 miles, before turning left onto the Bald Knob Trail.
 Here you will begin a 1.5-mile uphill section through tanoak, madrone, Douglas fir and redwood.